 You’ll then apply online.
 As well as having a form to fill out, you will be invited to complete online psychometric tests relevant to the area you’re applying for.

-Impress online and you’ll be invited to attend an interview.
-This could be in person, over the phone, or via Skype.
+Impress and you’ll be invited to attend an interview.
+This could be in person, via recorded video or on teams.

 If successful at interview, you’ll be invited to an assessment centre.
 This will involve group activities designed to test your skills and team working ability.
 There will also be a final interview with a Partner.
 You’ll also meet some of our current grads and apprentices giving you the opportunity to find out more about what it’s like to work for Cushman & Wakefield.